 How do I know which fund will perform best in future?

-While it is impossible to accurately predict which fund will top the performance ranking, data collected over many years suggests that industry funds often have higher returns.
+While it is impossible to accurately predict which fund will top the performance ranking, data collected over many years suggests that industry funds often have on average higher returns.
 When looking at past data however, it’s important not to be influenced by short-term performance, as it’s long-term performance that gives a better picture – though it is always still an estimate.

 Every fund has different approaches to investing super, and these can change, as can the various markets they invest in.
 This means that best and worst performing funds in 2021, might not be the same as those in 2022.
 However, an independent comparison of funds can provide a good snapshot of superannuation funds and can help you decide which one is right for you, depending on your circumstances and what you’re looking for in a fund.